artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 4. Ready, now you can enjoy it, and if you like it and find it useful, make a [*donation*](https://artprojectgroup.es/tienda/donacion).

 == Frequently asked questions ==
-= How do you set? =
+= How do you set it up? =
 To configure the plugin simply add the data provided by each SMS gateway, which vary based on it.

-Also have to add the mobile phone number that’s linked to the account.
+You also need to add the mobile phone number that is linked to the account.

-It should specify whether we want, or not, to receive SMS notifications for each new order in the store and if we want, or not, send international SMS.
+You should specify whether you want, or not, to receive SMS notifications for each new order in the store and whether you want, or not, to send international SMS.

-Finally it must be customized, if desired, the messages to be sent by SMS.
+Finally, if desired, the messages to be sent by SMS must be customized.

 = Support =
-If you need help to configuring or installing **WC - APG SMS Notifications**, **Art Project Group** offers its service [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte).
+If you need help configuring or installing **WC - APG SMS Notifications**, **Art Project Group** offers its [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte) service.

-*In any case **Art Project Group** provides any kind of free technical support.*
+*In any case **Art Project Group** does not provide any kind of free technical support.*

 == Screenshots ==
 1. Screenshot of WC - APG SMS Notifications.

 == Changelog ==
+= 3.1.0 =
+* Fixed empty order variables (*order_total*, *order_tax*, *order_shipping*, etc.) when HPOS is enabled.
+* Compatibility with WordPress 7.0 and WooCommerce 10.9.0.
 = 3.0.0 =
 * Security improvement.
 * Full code compliance with WordPress security standards.